christinabeckaskenaizer/Whimzee/journals/santiago_bothe.md

 - Creating an intermediary cart_listing table to keep track of all of our listings

+- worked with my team to get deployment ready

+- cleaned up a million linting errors

 Today I created a create and delete method for cart_listings so that someone can add items to the cart and delete items from the cart.

+today we wanted to start on deployment! so we began getting all of the files ready.
+We were able to successfully login and get an access token

+during our attempt at deployment we found we had an absolute TON of linting errors.
+Me and Christina went through each file and cleaned them all up.

 ## May 31, 2023